thingsat/tinygs_2g4station/README.md

 * Board_Tinysgs_2.4GHz_V1, which contains: ESP32 Vroom + 2 Mikrobus modules + 2 groves connectors (RXTX,I2C)
 * Board_Tinysgs_2.4GHz_V2, which contains: ESP32 Vroom + 2 Mikrobus modules + 2 groves connectors (RXTX,I2C) + H-Bridges for driving stepper + Power supply

+We made the board as modular as possible.
+It is possible to implement all modules as desired, as long as it respects the Mikrobus pin specification.
+Mikrobus module are connected by SPI, I2C, UART and more GPIO.
+They are both supplied by 3V and Mikrobus_1 is also supplied by 5V if desired.
+2 SMA connector mount edge are available on board.
+Theyre a connected to a SMA male connector, which allows to plug any signal that we want through a SMA female connector.

 Both Mikrobus boards are connected to the ESP 32 by SPI.
+They are using the same SPI bus (SPI_0).

-Powersupply is a [Power Bank Battery shield](https://www.amazon.com/Diymore-Lithium-Battery-Charging-Arduino/dp/B07SZKNST4) made for Arduino and ESP32 that will be plug under the board.
+Powersupply is can be provide by [Power Bank Battery shield](https://www.amazon.com/Diymore-Lithium-Battery-Charging-Arduino/dp/B07SZKNST4) made for Arduino and ESP32 that will be plug under the board.

+PCB are made on KiCad, which is a free software for electronics circuit board design.

 ###  About software: